timboudreau/meta-update-center/README.md

 A simple standalone update server for [NetBeans](http://netbeans.org) and [NetBeans Platform application](http://platform.netbeans.org) plugins.

 Just run it using ``java -jar``.
-It will serve whatever plugins you tell it about, automatically check for updates.
+It will serve whatever plugins you tell it about, and automatically check for updates.
 Download it [from timboudreau.com](http://timboudreau.com/builds/job/meta-update-server/).

 Your users can simply get updates using Tools | Plugins, with no additional